josephmhernandez/tile-engine/README.md

 2. Assembler - assemble-tiles to one image
 3. Assembler - crop-image to the bbox
 4. Assembler - add-pin to the image
+5. TransparencyTransformer - Adds transparency to the tile layer.
+Adds image as background.
-5. Assembler - add-style to the map image (transparency etc.)
+6. Assembler - add-style to the map image (transparency etc.)
-6. Assembler - add-text to the image
+7. Assembler - add-text to the image
-7. Assembler - add-border to the image
+8. Assembler - add-border to the image

 TO DO List: